NVlabs/dream-in-4d/README.md

 # Dream-in-4D

+We propose Dream-in-4D, which features a novel two-stage approach for text-to-4D synthesis, leveraging (1) 3D and 2D diffusion guidance to effectively learn a high-quality static 3D asset in the first stage; (2) a deformable neural radiance field that explicitly disentangles the learned static asset from its deformation, preserving quality during motion learning; and (3) a multi-resolution feature grid for the deformation field with a displacement total variation loss to effectively learn motion with video diffusion guidance in the second stage.

 This repository is the official PyTorch implementation of Dream-in-4D introduced in the paper:

 [**A Unified Approach for Text- and Image-guided 4D Scene Generation**](https://arxiv.org/abs/2311.16854),